vector-of-bool/pmm/README.md

 source directory.
 It will run `conan install` against this file to obtain dependencies for your project.

-The nitty-gritty of how PMM finds/obtains Conan:

-1. Check for the `CONAN_EXECUTABLE` variable.
-If found, it is used.
-2. Try to find a `conan` executable.
-Searches:
-    1. Any `pyenv` versions in the user home directory
-    2. `~/.local/bin` for user-mode install binaries
-    3. `C:/Python{36,27,}/Scripts` for Conan installations
-    4. Anything else on `PATH`
-3. If still no Conan, attempts to obtain one automatically, trying first Python 3, then Python 2:
-    1. Check for a `venv` or `virtualenv` executable Python module.
-    2. Create a user-local virtualenv.
-    3. Installs Conan *within the created virtualenv* and uses Conan from there.

 ### PMM Will Not do _Everything_ for You